Iraq

 National identity cards issued before 2016 stated religious affiliation.
 The national identity cards issued after 2016 no longer visibly indicate the holder’s religion, yet the online application process continues to ask for this information and the cards’ embedded data chips still contain data on religious affiliation.
 Religions that may be listed are Christianity, Sabean-Mandean, Yezidi, Judaism and Islam.9”Iraq” chapter in 2022 Report on International Religious Freedom, Office of International Religious Freedom, US Department of State, https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/

 Nine out of 329 seats in the parliament are reserved for religious and ethnic minorities.
-There are for instance five seats reserved for Christian candidates and one each for Yezidi and Sabean-Mandean.10”Iraq” chapter in 2019 Report on International Religious Freedom, Office of International Religious Freedom, US State Department, https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/
+For instance, five seats are reserved for Christian candidates and one each for Yezidi and Sabean-Mandean.10”Iraq” chapter in 2019 Report on International Religious Freedom, Office of International Religious Freedom, US State Department, https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/

 ISIS